ietf/id-guidelines/README.md

     publication), please contact IANA.

--   [ ] If registrations are needed early for registries with “Specification Required”, “RFC Required”, “IETF Review”, or “Standards Action” policies, consider using the early allocation process defined in [RFC 7120](https://rfc-editor.org/info/rfc7120).
+-   [ ] If registrations are needed early for registries with "Specification Required", "RFC Required", "IETF Review", or "Standards Action" policies, consider using the early allocation process defined in [RFC 7120](https://rfc-editor.org/info/rfc7120).

 -   [ ] Verify this section explicitly and clearly identifies any